-Food Security, Nutrition and Sustainable Development
+Food Security, Nutrition, and Sustainable Development

-IBPH 3000 (3 credits / 45 hours)
+IBPH 3000 (3 credits)

-SIT Study Abroad Program: Switzerland: Food Security and Nutrition
+Italy: Food Security and Nutrition

-PLEASE NOTE: This syllabus represents a recent semester.
+This syllabus is representative of a typical semester.
 Because courses develop and change over time to take advantage of unique learning opportunities, actual course content varies from semester to semester.

-Description
+Course Description

-This seminar examines food security and nutrition in the perspective of sustainable development and social stability, taking into account the role of financial markets, agri-business industries and international food-, land-, and commodity trading, while connecting these factors to broader global challenges such as food sovereignty, public health, climate change, complex emergencies, and forced migration.
+This seminar examines food security and nutrition in the perspective of sustainable development and social stability, taking into account the role of financial markets, agribusiness industries and international food-, land-, and commodity trading, while connecting these factors to broader global challenges such as food sovereignty, public health, climate change, complex emergencies, and forced migration.